Obesity and hypertension, both global epidemics, are independently responsible for a wide array of health complications.

 Research indicates that insulin resistance and the consequent high levels of insulin may contribute to the development of arterial hypertension.

-Insulin stimulates the sympathetic nervous system, which makes the heart pump more with greater intensity and the arteries to constrict.
+Insulin stimulates the sympathetic nervous system, which makes the heart pump with greater intensity due to the constriction of the arteries.

-It also causes an imbalance in the serum electrolytes:
+It also causes increased blood pressure due to an imbalance in electrolytes:

-• · Imbalance in the sodium and potassium levels increases the blood volume
+• An imbalance in the sodium and potassium levels increases the blood volume

-• · Imbalance in the calcium and magnesium levels constricts the arteries, which drives up the blood pressure.
+• An imbalance in the calcium and magnesium levels constricts the arteries, which drives up the blood pressure.

 Statistics